Over the past several weeks, home health regulatory expert Mary St. Pierre, RN, BSN, MGA has been breaking down the new Home Health CoPs, including:

 - Personnel Qualifications, Emergency Preparedness, Compliance with Regulations, Administration of Services, and Clinical Records

-While CMS has issued a proposed rule to change the new Home Health Conditions of Participation effective date from July 13, 2017 to January 13, 2018, home health agencies should not cease or postpone preparation for the new Home Health CoPs.
+While CMS has delayed the phase-in date for the Home Health CoPs to January 13, 2018, home health agencies should not cease or postpone preparation.
 Here are some tips from Mary on getting ready:

 - Read the revised Conditions of Participation.
 There is no substitute for actually reading the rule and the responses to not only understand what it says, but what CMS’ intent is behind the changes.

 - Watch for the CMS release of Interpretive Guidelines.
 The Interpretive Guidelines clarify the CoPs providing definition and explanation of the regulations and will help to give you a clearer picture of what you need to do.
 As of publishing of this article, the Interpretive Guidelines have not yet been released.
-Since CMS indicated recently that the Interpretive Guidelines will not be publicly available until near the July 13, 2017 effective date, you should refer to the “Response” section of the forward of the notice for help interpreting new requirements.
+You should refer to the “Response” section of the forward of the notice for help interpreting new requirements.